AT 2025abao: The fourth luminous red nova in M 31

-In the $+45$~d spectrum of \obj, the first signs of molecular absorption bands: TiO features start to appear between 6000 and 8000 \AA, in the form of two sawtooth drops in the continuum, sharp on the blue edge and then gradually rising towards the red edge.
-This trend of molecules formation is confirmed in the $+66$~d spectrum.
-Molecular bands from VO and TiO are clearly present in the regions 6100-6700 \AA\ and 7100-7800 \AA, together with a rise at the start of the NIR, in the range 8400-8800~\AA, also compatible with a molecular band.
+In the $+45$~d spectrum of \obj, the first signs of molecular absorption bands are seen: TiO features start to appear between 6000 and 8000 \AA, in the form of two sawtooth drops in the continuum, which are sharp on the blue edge and then gradually rise towards the red edge.
+This trend of molecule formation is confirmed in the $+66$~d spectrum.
+Molecular bands from VO and TiO are clearly present in the regions 6100--6700 \AA\ and 7100--7800 \AA, together with a rise at the start of the NIR, in the 8400--8800~\AA\ range, also compatible with a molecular band.
 The continuum peaks at around 7800~\AA\ ($T\sim$3700 K), with a temperature trend consistent with that expected for a moderately faint LRN.
 Balmer lines appear to be strong again in the $+78$ and $+101$~d spectra, while the continuum is now red and its temperature has decreased to 3600 and 3500~K, respectively.